mickeynp/sona/README.rst

    fn:name

-This simply tells PySemantic you want all function *declarations* from all the files you tell it to search.
+This simply tells Sona you want all function *declarations* from all the files you tell it to search.

 If you want to narrow down the scope of function declarations to just the ones matching a certain string, you could make the following assertion